 \section{Abstract}

-{We are interested in the (relative) conditioning of the linear problem $y_0\mapsto \mathrm{e}^{tA}y_0$, i.e. the conditioning of the action of the matrix exponential $\mathrm{e} ^{tA}$ on a vector with respect to perturbations of this vector.
-The present paper is a qualitative study of the long-time behavior of this conditioning.
-In other words, we are interested to study the propagation to the solution $y(t)$ of perturbations of the initial value for a linear ODE $y^\prime(t)=Ay(t)$, by measuring these perturbations with relative errors instead of absolute errors.
+{We are interested in the relative conditioning of the problem $y_0\mapsto \mathrm{e}^{tA}y_0$, i.e., the relative conditioning of the action of the matrix exponential $\mathrm{e} ^{tA}$ on a vector with respect to perturbations of this vector.
+The present paper is a study of the long-time behavior of this conditioning.
+In other words, we are interested in studying the propagation to the solution $y(t)$ of perturbations of the initial value for a linear ordinary differential equation $y^\prime(t)=Ay(t)$, by measuring these perturbations with relative errors.
 We introduce three condition numbers: the first considers a specific initial value and a specific direction of perturbation; the second considers a specific initial value and the worst case by varying the direction of perturbation; and the third considers the worst case by varying both the initial value and the direction of perturbation.
 The long-time behaviors of these three condition numbers are studied.}

 { {\bf Keywords:} linear ordinary differential equations, matrix exponential, relative error, asymptotic behavior, condition numbers.}

 { {\bf MSC2020 classification:} 15A12, 15A16, 15A18, 15A21, 34A30, 34D05.}